-Although green electricity is now widely available, a lack of green gas options could be a stumbling block for a number of business owners, from salons who use a lot of gas for heating and hot water, to restaurants and cafes that are powered by gas ovens.
+Although green electricity is now widely available, a lack of green gas options could be a stumbling block for a number of business owners, from salons that use a lot of gas for heating and hot water to restaurants and cafes that are powered by gas ovens.

 Other reasons for not going green were that switching takes too much time (8%) and that it won’t save enough money (8%).
 This is where Binoic’s tech-enabled experts really can help out:

 - We compare deals from our panel of trusted suppliers in a matter of minutes